echeran/smile-of-murugan/webbook/chapter19.md

 truly admirable.
 No matter that some of his plots are quite unreal or plainly impossible; he is always able to excite.
-He also responds masterfully to the sentimentality of his readers, chiefly frustrated 1 A History *of Tamil Literature* (1965) 182.
+He also responds masterfully to the sentimentality of his readers, chiefly frustrated women.

-2 Ka.
-Naa.
-Subramaniam, "What is wrong with the Tamil novel", *The* *Sunday Standard,* Nov.
-20, 1966.
-Compare this severe but absolutely just evaluation with the Jesudasans' false statement (op. cit. p.
-266): "It is a style with a distinct individuality.
-It sparkles in the dialogues of his characters.
-It is quite probably the best part of his work".
-Contrary to this, Subramaniam says very correctly: "His style was certainly not the man in a literary sense".

-women.
 His social and historical fiction was written week after week (in *Anantavikațan*, and later in his own journal *Kalki*) “with just that element of mystery and suspense that are necessary for